tynia/gowork/README.md

 }
 ```

-This is the base need of a server application.
-These are defined in config file: ```gowork/app/conf/config.json```

 **Log.Level**: the logging level, it must be the one of **"error/warning/info/debug"**
 **Log.Suffix**: is the suffix of log file,
 > ***"060102-15"*** means the name of logging file output is ending with 170328-20.
 17 is short of year 2017; 03 is the month; 28 is the day of month; 20 is the hour of the day.